San Diego CREF Attractions

-CREF organizers have negotiated special reduced hotel rates through the Labor Day Weekend ($239 with no resort fee, good from August 30 to September 9, based on availability) so that you can bring your friends, family, or loved ones to enjoy all that the area has to offer.
+CREF organizers have negotiated special reduced hotel rates ($239 with no resort fee, good from September 20 to September 27, based on availability) so that you can bring your friends, family, or loved ones to enjoy all that the area has to offer.
 And here's just a sample of San Diego CREF highlights:

 - Balboa Park

 - San Diego Zoo and San Diego Zoo Safari Park

 - Legoland and Belmont Park Rides